 In light of this, I decided to develop my store and this blog.
 Mainly to help stroke survivors navigate the tricky journey they’re on post-stroke.
 It also gives me something creative to do.
 The blog was created to hopefully be a forum for survivors to interact with me and other survivors to get answers to the questions they have about post-stroke living and coping.
 Also, I hope to help those survivors that wish they had died from the stroke and let them know what they would be missing if that had happened.

 The store was also created to consolidate Rehabilitation equipment, tools for making activities of daily living (ADL) more doable, and tools for the one-handed.
 And clothes that make dressing easier.
-I even threw in information on how you can make your own blog or store, a good therapy in itself!
+I even threw in information on how you can make your blog or store, a good therapy in itself!
 You don’t need clearance for that!